jguzauckas/aoc-project/instructions.md

 - I am always willing to discuss the project with you in class, and will do my best to rotate around and help everyone that needs it!
 - I stay after school on Mondays, Wednesdays, and Thursdays in the computer lab (B102), so this is a great opportunity to get some one-on-one help from me!
-- I have made a set of [videos]() of me reading through each year's puzzle and sketching out an algorithm in English on an approach to solve the problem.
+- I will be releasing a set of videos of me reading through each year's puzzle and sketching out an algorithm in English on an approach to solve the problem.
+Stay tuned for this in Google Classroom.
 These are not the only ways to solve the problems, your limits are your creativity!
 - I have provided my puzzle input in each folder in a file named `mrg-input.json`.
 If you change your code to read in my `mrg-input.json` file instead of yours, you can check your output against my correct answer to help determine if your code is working correctly!

 ---